jakubturner/mamma_app/README.md

   - GET `/`
   - GET `/objects`

-If you don't specify date range on `/objects` endpoint it gives you todays result as default
+If you don't specify date range on `/objects` endpoint it gives you today's result as default

-The nasa api has 7 days limit, so if you specify more than 7 days data range - the api handle that sequentially now (it is not effective and it is space for improvement).
+The nasa api has 7 days limit, so if you specify more than 7 days data range - the api handle that sequentially now (it is not effective, and it is space for improvement).

 ## Tools: